Fox Financial Services

 Andrew founded Fox Financial in 1993 and has been serving clients in or nearing retirement ever since.
-He provides financial and investment management services that serve the needs of CT and NY retirees and help clients make the best financial choices possible.
+He provides financial and investment management services to retirees around the country and helps clients make the best financial choices possible.
 Andrew loves to help clients understand how, with the right behavior, successful investing can be astonishingly simple.

 Andrew specializes in designing and maintaining long-term investment portfolios, primarily for those approaching or enjoying retirement.
 He further specializes in designing strategies for the coordinated execution of corporate stock options.
 Prior to founding Fox Financial Services, Inc., Andrew worked as a branch manager for the Kraft Foods Federal Credit Union where he counseled and advised members on all aspects of personal financial planning ranging from investment portfolio design to credit management.

 Andrew holds a bachelor’s degree in economics from Colgate University and has been a licensed Certified Financial Planner (CFP) since 1992.
-He is a member of the Greater Hudson Valley Financial Planning Association (FPA) and periodically conducts seminars in the metro New York and tri-state area on a wide range of investment and retirement planning topics.
+He is also a member of the Greater Hudson Valley Financial Planning Association (FPA).

 Andrew is married and lives in Wilton, CT with his wife and two daughters.

 We work to help you understand your money mindset so you have a clearer sense of what drives your decision-making when it comes to your finances.